GMOD/Apollo/docs/Quick_start_guide.md

 ##### Add webapollo plugin to the genome browser

-Once the tracks are initialized, the webapollo plugin needs to be added to the JBrowse configuration using the add-webapollo-plugin.pl script.
+Once the tracks are initialized, the plugin needs to be added to the JBrowse configuration using the add-webapollo-plugin.pl script, which takes as input a trackList.json file.

     client/apollo/bin/add-webapollo-plugin.pl -i $JBROWSE_DATA_DIR/trackList.json